WilliamTun/ScalaSparkDataEngineering/README.md

+** Instructions **
 To run the App, type the following command in the command line:
-$ sbt "run <path/to/resources>”
+$ sbt "run <solution number [1-5]> <path/to/resources>”
 eg.
-sbt "run /Users/williamtun/Documents/Code/Job_Assessments/convex2/ScalaSparkDataEngineering/src/main/resources/"
+sbt "run 1 /Users/williamtun/Documents/Code/Job_Assessments/convex2/ScalaSparkDataEngineering/src/main/resources/"

-The key improvements are:
-1. In the scala/logic folder are 2 additional solutions to the task.
-"solution4" uses RDD and "solution5" applies tail recursion
-2. An encapsulating "solution" abstract class has been added to implicitly detect the data type of the input into a solve function.
-The solve function that applies the appropriate solution depending on the input data type.
-3. I've added a variety of unit and functional tests.
-I decided to use several different styles of test just to showcase i am aware of the variety of styles that exist.
-4. ReadAllFiles() method has been added which loops through ALL the files in a given folder.
-  Thus the business logic can now be applied across the list of files (csv or tsv) and written out respectively.

-The recruiter advised I upload my work by wednesday evening in case another candidate gets the spot.

-Still, had I even more time, I would:
-1. Get this code working on the commandline and add a parameter to toggle between solutions
-2. Add try-catch statements to handle cases where no files are found or inappropriate file types are found
+** Refactor: **
+1. Objects and case classes are CamelCase & methods are lowerCamelCase
+2. Multiple Files read in as a STREAM (main/scala/data/DataHandlers)
+3. Each row is split by "," or "\t" and values put into a case class: KeyVal(key: Int, value: Int)
+4. solution choice determined by if else statements, conditioned on parameter
+5. solve() method in main/scala/Solution uses context bound syntax and abstract class solution[A] has an additional writeData method

+** Improvements **
-3. use MONIX library to hook this up to an AWS bucket.
+1. use MONIX library to hook this up to an AWS bucket.